Mod4-Da-GOAT/OrangeFox-Recovery-Flags/README.md

    - this can only work on VirtualAB devices whose ROMs use supported 5.x and 6.6 GKI kernels; don't try it on any other system - it simply will not work
    -   *Note*: this will use an extra 2.5mb of storage in the recovery ramdisk (inclusive of the 'ksud' binary); so, do NOT use this if recovery space is limited,
    -    otherwise the recovery might not boot at all (eg, blank screen), even if it builds successfully
    - default = 0
+#
+"OF_MASK_GET_FOLDER_SIZE_READ_ERRORS" [NEW]
+   - set this to 1 to cause certain read errors - when running Get_File_Size() - to be logged in the log file, rather than the recovery console
+   - this is not recommended, because the presence of the errors indicates a problem; it is best to find and cause and to fix it
+   - default = 0
 # -----------------------------------